1.13 Writing Requirements for JD Students

 - certified by a member of the faculty (including Visiting Faculty, Senior Lecturers at the Law School, and tenured University of Chicago professors who have permanent offices at the Law School, but excluding Bigelow and other Fellows as well as Lecturers in Law) who is in full-time residence at the Law School and was the instructor for the course or independent study for which the paper was written;

 SRPs are typically 20-30 pages in length, but revisions and opportunities to rework arguments and writing are more important than length.
+Faculty members may impose their own requirements for certification.
 Faculty members certifying such projects must approve the paper topic and agree to supervise the project prior to the student’s undertaking substantial research and writing.
 SRP credit will not be given for response or reaction papers (that is, where significant legal research is not required), although a faculty member may certify a project that combines reaction papers into a larger paper that reflects faculty-supervised revisions and substantial research.
 Similarly, if substantial research and supervision by a faculty member (as described in (2) above) are elements of a writing project that produces a brief or a model statute, that too may qualify as an SRP.
 Work undertaken in the form of independent research, supervised by a faculty member in full-time residence at the Law School, may, of course, also satisfy the SRP requirement.

 Students are required to complete at least one of their required writing projects during their second year.
-They are strongly encouraged to begin the SRP in a quarter that is not the final quarter of study and to turn in a first draft by the conclusion of Spring Break 3L year.
+They are strongly encouraged to begin the SRP in a quarter that is not the final quarter of study and to turn in a first draft by the conclusion of Spring Break of their 3L year.

 If a student is concerned that any work done for credit at the Law School might duplicate work done for another Law School course or another academic program or job, that student should consult with the Dean of Students in order to be sure that academic standards are not violated.
 The Dean of Students is also available to discuss any questions regarding the originality of work submitted, or the requirement that work done by others not be copied or plagiarized.